-The Marymia Project is prospective for both gold and copper deposits.
-Our tenement area contains similar geology to the nearby Plutonic gold mine and DeGrussa copper mine.
+The Marymia Project area contains similar geology to the nearby Plutonic gold mine and DeGrussa copper mine.
 These were both highly profitable mines when in full production.
 We are exploring for similar deposits, under cover, in areas that have not previously been drill tested.